LimeChain/Fruzhin/CONTRIBUTING.md

 Thank you for considering contributing to Fruzhin!
 We welcome contributions from everyone.
 To maintain a high standard of quality, please follow these guidelines when contributing to the project.

+## Commit Message Guidelines

+We follow the [Conventional Commits specification](https://www.conventionalcommits.org/) for our commit messages.
+Each commit message should have a clear and structured format that conveys the type, scope, and description of the changes made.
+This helps in understanding the purpose of each commit and automating tasks like versioning and changelog generation.

 ## Merge Process

 When submitting a new pull request (PR), please ensure the following: